NucleaPeon/peonserver/README.md

 ``--debug`` will increase verbosity and will autoreload when scss/sass/js/css files or the ``/static/index.html`` file is modified.

 Building Websites
 -----------------

 PeonServer is capable of developing webpages right off the bat, but it also allows developers to isolate their web code from the server code.

-Run the script to create the website:
+Run the script after installation of peonserver to create the website:

 ``./create-website``